ballsconnoisseur/ezticker/README.md

-{ez_ticker} is easy to use, simple and light tool for traders, investors, or financial enthusiasts who want to monitor specific market symbols.
+`ez_ticker` is easy to use, simple and light tool for traders, investors, or financial enthusiasts who want to monitor specific market symbols.

 ### Purpose: